-Where is it being used? – Literally everywhere, but most commonly in food packaging where it is known as styrofoam.
-It has solidified its place in the market as being more durable than paper products and most cost efficient than plastic (which isn’t much better for the environment).
+Where is it being used? – Literally everywhere, but most commonly in food packaging, where it is known as styrofoam.
+It has solidified its place in the market as being more durable than paper products and more cost efficient than plastic (which isn’t much better for the environment).

 4. Nuclear Weapons

 I don’t think these need much of an explanation as to what they are, why they are bad, or where they are being used, but it is interesting to look at Monsanto’s involvement.
-Shortly after they acquired Thomas & Hochwalt Laboratories, Monsanto developed a department that played a key role in the Manhattan project from 1943 to 1945.
-The Manhattan Project was responsible for producing the first atomic bombs for the Second World War.
+Shortly after they acquired Thomas & Hochwalt Laboratories, Monsanto developed a department that played a key role in the Manhattan project from 1943 to 1945, responsible for producing the first atomic bombs for the Second World War.
 (1)

 What is it? – DDT (dichlorodiphenyltrichloroethane) was a commonly used pesticide designed to combat malaria-transmitting mosquitoes.
 Monsanto just happened to be one of the first manufacturers of the insecticide that would later fall under heavy scrutiny.
 (1)(6)

-Why is it bad? – Banned in 1972, DDT has been linked to damaging the liver, reducing reproductive success, and causing temporary damages to the nervous system – amongst others.
+Why is it bad? – Banned in 1972, DDT has been linked to damaging the liver, reducing reproductive success, and causing temporary damages to the nervous system, amongst other dangers.
 (6)